vovkos/jancy/README.rst

 	// ...
 	}

-This statement will compile into a table-driven DFA which will parse the input string in *O(length)* -- you don't get any faster than that.
+This statement will compile into a table-driven DFA which can parse the input string in *O(length)* -- you don't get any faster than that.

 But there's more -- the resulting DFA recognizer is *incremental*, which means you can feed it the data chunk-by-chunk when it becomes available (e.g. once received over the network).